Last updated: May 22, 2020

 One prediction is that autonomous vehicles may diminish the need for drivers from crowdsourced delivery models.
 However, the predictions from the 1980s sci-fi classic, Back to the Future, could still come to life (if just a little late).
 Several companies have launched flying vehicle prototypes for both public transportation and deliveries.
 The crowdsourced transportation company, Uber, recently announced its plan to start testing its flying car demonstrations.
 With all things running smoothly, they predict that “Uber Air” flights could be commercially available in at least three cities by 2023.
 To book a flight, passengers will simply access the service from the Uber app, like any other ride.

 For delivery models, there’s more focus on drones, with e-commerce companies already testing their capabilities.
 Though, drones miss out on a crucial element – not all packages can be properly handled by a robot.
 Items such as larger, valuable, or sensitive cargo are still likely to need the human touch in the foreseeable future.
+During the pandemic, you’ve probably noticed the way that you receive packages has changed.
+Most packages are left on doorsteps with minimal to no human interaction required.
+These measures provided safety during COVID-19, but it’s easy to see how these principles can be applied to increase the convenience with which you order goods.
 Also, drones only have the capacity to drop off packages outside of a building whereas a human can carry a package upstairs or inside.
 This human touch benefits people with disabilities and those residing in apartments/condominiums.
 Beyond the benefits, there are still a few considerations beyond the limitations of flying cars.
 Air traffic control regulations and safety concerns still need to be officially addressed.
 And, if flying vehicles become mainstream, other materials, such as landing pads at every pick-up/drop off location, will need to be produced too.

 3D home printers might be the sustainable alternative answer to transported deliveries

 The 3D printing process has been around for a few decades.
 More recently, advanced structures such as food, body organs, and entire houses can be produced.
 To print these items though, printers need the right materials – at a costly price tag.
 Predictions about personal 3D printers vary.
 Some experts don’t expect 3D printers to exist in homes within our lifetime.
 Others believe they’ll be in our homes within 10 years – and, that 3D printers will be able to print anything by 2038.
+COVID-19 may have put more pressure on increasing the feasibility of 3D printers in general.
 If (or when) 3D printing does take off, the changes to the way we receive our purchases could be changed forever.
 You’d no longer have to wait for the delivery of your purchase to appear.

 One day we may even be able to teleport our deliveries